IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/create_first_angular_app.md

 In WPF we have a `packages.config` file which defines all our dependencies to nuget packages while Angular has a `package.json` file which contains the dependencies that your application requires to run.
 The `package.json` file contains also a section for scripts that you can run in the console when you are testing, starting or building your application.

 Let us take a look at the `References` folder.
 In WPF we have a `References` node in our solution that shows all the references that are added to this project.
 In an Angular application that is actually going to be the `nodes_module` folder.
-Coming from WPF you may be surprised how many dependencies an Angular project has.
+Coming from WPF, you may be surprised how many dependencies an Angular project has.
 These are populated by using `npm`.

-Unfortunately, that is about where the similarities end.
-Let us quickly cover some of the other files and folders so you kind of know what they do, but they're not really important at this point:
+Unfortunately, here the similarities end.
+Let us look at some of the other generated files and folders:
-- `e2e` - stands for end to end testing and contains integration tests or tests with real-world scenarios like a login process.
+- `e2e` - stands for end-to-end testing and contains integration tests or tests with real-world scenarios like a login process.
 - `src` - most of the application's code is located here.
 - `assets` - contains your images or any other assets.
 - `environment` - contains information about your build environments.